 Contents Page Financial Trends These schedules contain trend information to help the reader understand how the District's financial performance and well-being have changed over time.
-75 Revenue Capacity These schedules contain information to help the reader assess the factors affecting the District's ability to generate its property and sales taxes.
-82 Debt Capacity These schedules present information to help the reader assess the affordability of the District's current levels of outstanding debt and the District's ability to issue additional debt in the future.
-86 Demographic and Economic Information These schedules offer demographic and economic indicators to help the reader understand how the District's financial activities take place and to help make comparisons over time and with other governments.
-89 Operating Information These schedules contain information about the District's operations and resources to help the reader understand how the District's financial information relates to the services the District provides and the activities it performs.
-91
+72 Revenue Capacity These schedules contain information to help the reader assess the factors affecting the District's ability to generate its property and sales taxes.
+79 Debt Capacity current levels of outstanding debt and the District's ability to issue additional debt in the future.
+83 Demographic and Economic Information These schedules offer demographic and economic indicators to help the reader understand how the District's financial activities take place and to help make comparisons over time and with other governments.
+86 Operating Information These schedules contain information about the District's operations and resources to help the reader understand how the District's financial information relates to the services the District provides and the activities it performs.
+88